mposolda/keycloak-freeipa-docker/README.md

 **1)** Install docker on your laptop if you not already have it.
 Then run docker image `mposolda/keycloak-freeipa-server`.
 You need to expose kerberos ports and also HTTP port of Keycloak server.
 It's also good to expose LDAP server port (so you can connect remotely to LDAP), Keycloak debugger port (if you want remote Keycloak debugging from your IDE) and Apache HTTPD port (just for case you want to remotely connect to FreeIPA).

+More lines are just for easier readability, but whole command should be single line:

 ```
-docker run --name keycloak-freeipa-server-container -ti -h ipa.example.test -e PASSWORD=SomePassword123 -p 20088:88 -p 20088:88/udp -p 29080:9080 -p 20389:389 -p 28787:8787 -p 20080:80
+docker run --name keycloak-freeipa-server-container -ti -h ipa.example.test
+-e PASSWORD=SomePassword123 -p 20088:88 -p 20088:88/udp -p 29080:9080
+-p 20389:389 -p 28787:8787 -p 20080:80 mposolda/keycloak-freeipa-server
 ```

 **2)** You will need to access keycloak via `ipa.example.test` server as this matches to HTTP service kerberos principal.
-In linux you can just put this line to `/etc/hosts` file:
+In linux you can just put this line to `/etc/hosts` file (on your machine, not docker container):

 ```
 127.0.0.1   ipa.example.test
 ```

 **3)** If you want your web browser to participate in Kerberos authentication, you need to configure Kerberos client.
-You should first install Kerberos client on your machine (This is platform dependent, so consult documentation of your OS on how to do it.
+You should first install Kerberos client on your machine.
+This is platform dependent, so consult documentation of your OS on how to do it.
 On Fedora, Ubuntu or RHEL you can install just package `freeipa-client`, which installs kerberos client, LDAP client and bunch of other stuff.

 Once client is installed, you can configure Kerberos client configuration file (on Linux it's in `/etc/krb5.conf` ) similarly like this: